alan-sdk/alan.dart/README.md

 3. Signing a transaction.
 4. Broadcasting a transaction.

-Being it in pure Dart this means that you can use it inside your [Dart Web](https://dart.dev/web) projects as well as [Flutter](https://flutter.dev) ones.
+Being it in pure Dart means that you can use it inside your [Dart Web](https://dart.dev/web) projects as well as [Flutter](https://flutter.dev) ones.

 ## Usage